bamegraf-bit/Framework-Verification/README.md

 The simulations run on a laptop in seconds and demonstrate **genuine qualia differences** for humans, dogs, and AIs under identical conditions —a direct test of his falsifiable predictions (#3 and #5).

 ## Why This Matters
-Juan Pablo's work (a philosopher, not a physicist) dissolves the hard problem of consciousness via non-dual informational ontology, grounded in algebraic QFT, holography, and emergent gravity.
+Dissolves the hard problem of consciousness via non-dual informational ontology, grounded in algebraic QFT, holography, and emergent gravity.
 He used AI to formalize it into lab-ready math (von Neumann algebras S=𝒜, CPTP channels, unitary dilations).
 We verify it works.

 **Key Result**: Same universal emotion (e.g., "fear" as [σ] with S(σ)≈1.5 bits) → different subjective qualia:
 - Human: Intense terror (-3.1).